This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How should I store teff?

-Teff should be stored in a cool dry place, like any other flours or grains in your pantry.
-Teff flour can last up to one year, and teff grain can last up to two years, if stored properly!
+Teff should be stored in a cool dry place, like any other flour or grains in your pantry.
+Teff flour can last up to one year, and the grain can last up to two years if stored properly!

 Can I add teff to all of my baking recipes?